planetmarshall/web-algodynamic/_posts/2013-06-03-solve-you-a-google-codejam-problem-with-haskell-for-great-good.md

 tags: []
 type: post
 ---
-Every year Google runs a <a title="Google CodeJam" href="http://code.google.com/codejam/" target="_blank">CodeJam competition</a> for programmers with a competitive streak.
+Every year Google runs a [CodeJam competition](http://code.google.com/codejam/ "Google CodeJam") for programmers with a competitive streak.
 There are several rounds, with the problems in each round usually being based on classic computer science problems, such as graph traversal or combinatorial optimization, with just enough variation thrown in to force you to think for yourself ( and presumably to make it tricky to use a prepackaged library function that can do it in one line of code ).
-Since on my list of things to do this year was to learn Haskell, I decided to use <a title="Google CodeJam 2008, Round 1" href="http://code.google.com/codejam/contest/32016/dashboard#s=p0" target="_blank">one of the previous contests</a> to make use of the language and to explore some algorithms.
+Since on my list of things to do this year was to learn Haskell, I decided to use [one of the previous contests](http://code.google.com/codejam/contest/32016/dashboard#s=p0 "Google CodeJame 2008, Round 1") to make use of the language and to explore some algorithms.

 <em>This seemingly dodgy grammar is in reference to the Haskell Tutorial <a href="http://learnyouahaskell.com/" target="_blank">"Learn You a Haskell for Great Good</a>", possibly the greatest programming language tutorial ever written, and the basis of much of the work I've done here.
 It's available online for free, but I recommend buying a copy if only because the author deserves it.</em>